-The FAFSA is designed to determine a family’s ability to pay for higher education by calculating the Expected Family Contribution (EFC) amount.
-The EFC is a measure of how much you and your family can be expected to contribute to the cost of the student’s education for the year.
-Factors such as income, assets, family size and the number of family members attending college full-time are considered in determining the EFC.
+The FAFSA is designed to determine a family’s ability to pay for higher education by calculating the Student Aid Index (SAI) amount.
+The SAI is a measure of how much you and your family can be expected to contribute to the cost of the student’s education for the year.
+Factors such as income, assets and family size are considered in determining the SAI.

 Steps to Take

-We recommend completing the FAFSA online as soon as possible after October 1.
+We recommend completing the FAFSA online as soon as possible.
 You will be guided through the FAFSA process online.
 Here's what to expect:

-You should create an FSA user ID and password so you can sign your FAFSA electronically.
-Additionally, you will need your FSA ID and password for future online loan requirements if you plan to borrow Federal Loans.
-Your parents will also need to create an FSA user ID and password if their information is required.
+You should create a studentaid.gov account so you can sign your FAFSA electronically.
+Additionally, you will need your studentaid.gov account for future online loan requirements if you plan to borrow Federal Loans.
+Your parents will also need to create a studentaid.gov account if their information is required.

 Collect all required documents